enyojs/ares-project/README.md

 	* **Phobos** - Document management
 	* **Deimos** - Visual designer
 * **Hermes Components** - Pluggable server-side components that provide interfaces to Ares clients for cloud-based services such as file storage and build services.
 We're leveraging node.js, but Hermes components can use any server-side tech.
+* **Ares plugins** - Based on Hermes pluggable server-side components, Ares plugins can bring:
+  * New server-side services with their own configuration
+  * The corresponding browser side code that will be loaded into the Ares IDE
+See [Ares plugins](#ares-plugins) for more details.

 ### Current status